Do

 Iraq Malaria

-risk in northern rural areas and Basrah
+risk in northern rural areas and Basrah province

-province in the south from May to
+in the south from May to November.

 2